Oh240/katacoda-scenarios/Kubernetes-105/K8 105 Section 2.md

 In this scenario, we're going to be decoding the username and password of the secret.yml file.

-By default, Kubernetes requires data stored in Secrets to be base64 encoded (which they are).
+By default, Kubernetes requires data stored in Secrets to be base64 encoded.
+The base64 command encodes and decodes data, which is what we're going to be using it for in this scenario.

 Step 1:
 Display the contents of secret.yml.